SerpentDash/shinden_mobile/README.md

 - Lot's of UI changes / fixes
 - AdBlock
 - New Watch List
-- App Link - open shinden link in app rather than in browser (enable in system settings first)
+- App Link - open shinden link in app rather than in browser (enable in system settings first!)
-- Stream to external video player (VLC, Mx Player etc) or download videos
+- Stream to external video player (Next Player, VLC, MX Player etc) or download videos
-    - app handles some video providers like cda, gdrive, mp4upload, sibnet...
+    - app handles some popular video providers
     - more to come (maybe)

 ## Screenshots